FunTechInc/use-shader-fx/README.md

 const [updateFx, setParams, fxObject] = useSomeFx(config);
 ```

-Execute `updateFx` in `useFrame`.
+invoke `updateFx` in `useFrame`.
 The first argument receives the RootState from `useFrame`, and the second one takes `HookPrams`.
 Each fx has its `HookPrams`, and each type is exported.

 ```js
 useFrame((props) => {